unicode-org/message-format-wg/spec/registry.md

 When implementing [`MatchSelectorKeys(resolvedSelector, keys)`](/spec/formatting.md#resolve-preferences)
-where `resolvedSelector` is the resolved value of a _selector_ and `keys` is a list of strings, the `:string` function performs as described below.
+where `resolvedSelector` is the resolved value of a _selector_ and `keys` is a list of strings, the `:string` selector function performs as described below.

 1. Let `compare` be the string value of `resolvedSelector`.
 1. Let `result` be a new empty list of strings.